About similar keywords in the same ad group

 If you have a keyword that is identical to the search term, this keyword is preferred for triggering an ad.
 This is true even if there are other keywords in your ad group that are similar to the search term.

-Let's say that the search term is plumber course and your ad group includes both the broad match keyword plumber course and phrase match keyword plumber.
+Let's say the search term is plumber course and your ad group includes both the broad match keyword plumber course and phrase match keyword plumber.
 In this example, the broad match keyword plumber course is preferred because it’s identical to the search term plumber course.

 An exact match keyword when the keywords are identical